-Combining portland cement with supplementary cementing materials produces blended cements.
+Combining portland cement with supplementary cementing materials (SCMs) produces blended cements.
 The materials are combined by grinding them together as part of the cement manufacturing process or by blending them together after grinding.

 The supplements replace some of the portland cement with materials that are often recycled byproducts from other industries.
 Their environmental benefits are compelling: reduced waste, energy use and greenhouse gas emissions while conserving natural resources.